kundanray1/inspectai-backend/README.md

 - `STRIPE_BILLING_RETURN_URL` controls where Stripe sends users after checkout/portal.
 - `STRIPE_WEBHOOK_SECRET` is required for verifying Stripe webhook calls (Checkout, billing events).
 - Expose your webhook endpoint as `POST /v1/billing/webhook` (or `/api/billing/webhook`) when registering the Stripe CLI webhook listener.
+- When `RABBITMQ_AUTO_START=true`, the API will attempt to run `docker compose up -d rabbitmq` on boot if the broker is unreachable.
+- Set `OLLAMA_URL` to the host running your local Ollama models; both schema extraction and inspection generation use the configured models.